dotnet/corefxlab/docs/Span.md

 Span\<T\> will support reinterpret cast conversions to Span\<byte\>.
 It will also support unsafe casts between arbitrary primitive types.
 The reason for this limitation is that some processors don’t support efficient unaligned memory access.

 ##Platform Support Plans
-We want to ship Span\<T\> as a nugget fat package available for .NET Standard 1.1 and above.
+We want to ship Span\<T\> as a nuget heritage package available for .NET Standard 1.1 and above.
 Runtimes that support by-ref fields and returns will get the fast two filed span.
 Other runtimes will get the slower three-field span.

 ##Relationship to Array Slicing
 Since Span\<T\> will be a stack only-type, it’s not well suited as the general representation of array slice.
 When an array is sliced, majority of our users expect the result to be either an array, or at least a type that is very similar to the array (e.g. ArraySegment\<T\>).
 We will design array slicing separately from Span\<T\>.